Injury Attorneys Holding Property Owners Liable in Premises Liability Cases in Maryland, Washington, D.C. and Virginia

 Handling these types of cases requires years of experience in premises liability.
 Companies representing owners will attempt to place part of the blame on the victim, or even try to use a victim’s injury to accuse him or her of making false allegations.

 It is in your best interest to speak with a personal injury advocate regarding your accident.
 An attorney can determine what responsibility was owed to you, who was responsible for your injury, and ensure that you receive adequate compensation.
-Contact an attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP now by calling one of our three locations or speaking to a representative online.
+Contact an attorney from Koonz McKenney Johnson & DePaolis LLP now by calling one of our three locations or speaking to a representative online.